- For annual performance, please refer to our Sustainability Report 2020.

 Executive Directors and senior managers representing all major business units.

-Our Vision, Mission and Values state our core philosophy, principles and ideals as we deliver our caring services with the aim of connecting and growing communities.
+Our Vision and Values state our core philosophy, principles and ideals as we fulfil our Purpose.

 Climate Change Strategy